EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 ## Conclusion

 Thank you for reading this document!
 It was an enjoyable experience creating this system, I hope you can take away some value from it.
-I learnt a lot from the process, so at I least hope it encourages you to try coding something new.
+I learnt a lot from the process, so I at least hope it encourages you to try coding something new.
 If you do, share it with me!
-Lastly, any feedback is welcome, my contacts are below.
+Lastly, any feedback is welcome, my contact information is below.
 Thank you again and I will see you guys in the next one!
 Have a great weekend!

 ### Licence